 The document includes a brief biography of the composer, an account of the historical circumstances surrounding the composition and premier of the work, a detailed description of the sources used with discussion of the editorial process, and information on the librettist with a translation of the German text into English.
 The edition itself is included in both full orchestral and piano-vocal formats, in order to encourage performance of this once-popular work.
 A bibliography and appendices containing facsimiles of selected original source materials are also included.

 Nabholz, M.(2011).
 The Rescuer in Danger: A Scholarly Performance Edition of Franz Xaver Süssmayr's Secular Cantata, Der Retter in Gefahr.
-(Master's thesis).
+(Doctoral dissertation).
 Retrieved from https://scholarcommons.sc.edu/etd/813